curl/everything-curl/sourcecode-layout.md

 Handy scripts.

-- `contributors.sh`: extracts contributors from the git repository since a given hash/tag.
+- `contributors.sh`: extracts all contributors from the git repository since a given hash/tag.
 The purpose is to generate a list for the RELEASE-NOTES file and to allow manually added names to remain in there even on updates.
 The script uses the 'THANKS-filter` file to rewrite some names.
-- `contrithanks.sh`: extracts contributors from the git repository since a given hash/tag, filters out all the names that are already mentioned in `THANKS`, and then outputs `THANKS` to stdout with the list of new contributors appended at the end.
-Made to allow easier updates of the THANKS document.The script uses the 'THANKS-filter` file to rewrite some names.
+- `contrithanks.sh`: extracts contributors from the git repository since a given hash/tag, filters out all the names that are already mentioned in `THANKS`, and then outputs `THANKS` to stdout with the list of new contributors appended at the end; it's meant to allow easier updates of the THANKS document.
+The script uses the 'THANKS-filter` file to rewrite some names.
 - `log2changes.pl`: generates the `CHANGES` file for releases, as used by the release script.
 It simply converts git log output.
 - `zsh.pl`: helper script to provide curl command line completions to users of